 1. Qualifications, Knowledge & Experience Alone Are Not Enough!

 This very much goes against what we have been taught growing up.
 Many people talk about the importance of a CV to find a job, but the reality is that organisations employ people – not pieces of paper!
-The main reason for my struggles were my lack of clarity on what I wanted to do and a lack of self-belief to present myself in a way that employers could feel comfortable in employing me.
-Many people overlook these ‘personal skills’ when preparing to get a job because we typically aren’t taught just how important they are beyond the odd comments you hear about needing to have a ‘well rounded CV’!
+The main reasons for my struggles were my lack of clarity on what I wanted to do and a lack of self-belief to present myself in a way that employers could feel comfortable in employing me.
+Many people overlook these ‘personal skills’ when preparing to get a job because we typically aren’t taught just how important they are beyond the odd comments you hear about needing to have a ‘well-rounded CV’!
 I also learnt that when I started to build a support network that things started to change – involving others in my job-hunt proved to be a catalytic turning point.